ArkEcosystemArchive/docs-legacy/docs/tutorials/node/secure.md

 ![cloudflare origin certificate](./assets/secure/cloudflare_certificate.png)

-Open Terminal on your ARK Node Server
+Open Terminal on your ARK node server

 We need to create a new folder and copy our keys to our server.